-GLPS has provided links on its website to local or regional watershed master SWMPs.
-GLPS will take into consideration the local or regional storm water master SWMP when evaluating new BMPs for post-construction flow controls during new development or renovation planning.
+Where local or regional watershed master SWMPs can be identified, GLPS will offer to provide links on its website to these plans and/or organizations.
+GLPS will take into consideration the identified local or regional storm water master SWMP when evaluating new BMPs for post-construction flow controls during new development or renovation planning.